 But Weizenbaum saw that people were pouring their hearts out to it, even knowing that it was a machine.
 And he turned on it.
 He was like, "This is terrible."
 He said, "When a machine says, 'I understand,' the machine is telling a lie.
 There is no 'I' there.
 There is nothing that understands anything."

 Is your comment about personification a neutral one?
 To say, "I am observing this," or are you saying personification is a bad thing or a good thing?
 If you notice, Alexa got a name, Siri got a name, Cortana got a name, but Google Assistant didn't get a name.

 Start there—what are your thoughts on personification in terms of good, bad, or we don't know yet?

-In the way I was just talking about it, personification, I do think is a bad thing, and I do see it happening.
+In the way I was just talking about it, personification, I do think it is a bad thing, and I do see it happening.
 In the way you just talked about it, it becomes a design tool.
-And as a design tool, it’s very useful.
-I name all my cars, but that’s the end of the personification.
+And as a design tool, it's very useful.
+I name all my cars, but that's the end of the personification.

 You were using it to say they actually impute human characteristics on these beyond just the name?

 Yes, when someone is fighting for the human rights or the labor rights of an industrial machine, they have put a deep personification on that machine.
 They're feeling empathy for it, and they're feeling it should be defended.
 They're seeing it as another human or as an animal; they're not seeing it as an industrial machine.
 That's weird, and dangerous.